-Do you have an online community which is interesting in your business?
+Do you have an online community that’s actually interested in your business?

 How to Build an Online Community